- To see how I made a disc sail click this

 V-sails and Umbrella sailing

-I never got round to fitting a Pacific Action sail [video and left] onto the Sunny IK.
+I never got round to fitting a Pacific Action sail [left] onto the Sunny IK.
 In the UK they cost around £250 but it’s more or less two sticks and a sheet and some string.
 Here is a great thread on SotP about making your own V-sail, although now I notice the original model of the PA sails going for as little as £160 in the UK to make way for the new, mostly clear models.

 I read about a guy who mentioned he umbrella-sailed his packraft back across an Arizona lake on an afternoon breeze.
 So with an old brolly I’ve barely used in 20 years, I gave it a go.